 Respectful Relationships supports schools and early childhood settings to promote and model respect, positive attitudes and behaviours.
 It teaches our children how to build healthy relationships, resilience and confidence.

 Delivering the initiative

-- A leading and partner schools initiative, providing intensive training and support to over 1000 Government, Catholic and independent schools to implement the whole school approach to Respectful Relationships
+- a lead and partner schools initiative, providing intensive training and support to over 1950 government, Catholic and independent schools to implement the whole school approach to Respectful Relationships

-- The Resilience, rights and respectful relationships teaching materials for prep to year 12
+- the resilience, rights and respectful relationships teaching materials for Foundation to Year 12

 What Respectful Relationships is